So You Want to Build an Equitable Future? Practice Innovation through Universal + Inclusive Design

 Session access | You can access all of your courses 24/7 by selecting My courses from the My AIAU dropdown menu.
 Live course registrants will also receive a confirmation email from AIAU containing access information.

-- Participants will learn ways in which the built environment plays a role in perpetuating social inequity and harming the health, safety, and welfare of marginalized populations by prioritizing certain “default” identities.
+- Participants will determine ways in which the built environment plays a role in perpetuating social inequity and harming the health, safety, and welfare of marginalized populations by prioritizing certain “default” identities.

-- Participants will learn about the work of design justice activists who are developing new architectural practices, processes, and paradigms in order to build a just future.
+- Participants will identify the work of design justice activists who are developing new architectural practices, processes, and paradigms in order to build a just future.

 - Participants will investigate an intersectional concept of justice: understanding how issues of justice intersect with health, safety, wellbeing, accessibility, social justice, and equity in public space and beyond.